1kushagra2/Newbees_Elcia/README.md

 ## Pinout Diagram
 ![Pinout Diagram](https://github.com/1kushagra2/Newbees_Elcia/blob/main/hand_pinout%20diagram.jpg)

+The following circuit diagram demonstrates the setup for one finger.
+This configuration is replicated for all five fingers in the assistive device.

 ## Working Code
 The working code for the Smart Hand Mobility Assistive Device can be found in the `code` directory of this repository.
 Please refer to the `main.py` file for the implementation details.